Artistically, this piece is something of a departure for me. But its an issue that’s close to my heart….

 So it was with dismay that I watched the Canadian PM inform a wounded veteran last week that “they” (veterans) are asking for “more than we have to give”.
 According to Trudeau, that’s the reason the government is currently in court fighting veterans over their benefits.

 Not surprisingly, there has been an uproar about that comment.
-The truth is that there was no response he could have given that would have been satisfactory.
-The truth is that the Canadian government fighting veterans in court is unconscionable.
+The truth is that there was no response he could have given that would have been satisfactory: the government fighting veterans in court is unconscionable.
 An article in the Huffington Post said it best – the liability for soldiers is unlimited and in return the liability for the government should also be unlimited.
 How do you ever compensate someone for the loss of a life, a limb or their peace of mind in the service of the country?

 These are the people who should be at the very top of the priority list for the government.
 Because without them what sort of country would we have?